m-blazejczyk/wspom/README.md

 If everything was fine, commit the changes made to `mix.exs`.

+# Run the application

-Then, open `screen` and run the process:
+Open `screen` and run the process from the `wspom` directory:

 ```
+cd wspom
 screen
 authbind --deep _build/prod/rel/wspom/bin/wspom start
 ```